GregoryBWilson/Amazon_Vine_Analysis/README.md

 ## Summary

 The ETL process to clean data, load it to an Amazon RDS and make that data accessible from pgAdmin is very useful and the data is highly accessible without having the burden of storing millions of rows of data in local storage.
 Using PySpark and Pandas to quickly conduct analysis on large dataframes is also of tremendous value.
-Big data is definitely a major hurtle for growing businesses to overcome - I would advise that SellBy continue to invest in these big data tools.
+Big data is definitely a major hurtle for growing businesses to overcome - we would advise that SellBy continue to invest in these big data tools.

-As far as Vine reviews go it is very clear that at 14.1% the paid reviews are clearly biased to be favorable.
+As far as Vine reviews go, it is very clear that at 14.1% the paid reviews are clearly biased to be favorable.
 The fact that the 5 star reviews are less favorable for the paid reviews is an interesting observation.
-I would explain this as follows:
+We offer the following potential explaination:

-- Manufactures who paid to have their product reviewed, likely believe that it will compare well in the market - this could explain why the paid reviews at 4.2 stars are screwed to the high end.
+- Manufactures who paid to have their product reviewed, likely believe that it will compare well in the market - this could explain why the paid reviews, at 4.2 stars, are skewed to the high end.
-- Unpaid reviews are open to anyone and the large number of 1 star reviews could be explained by the large number of possibly inferior products in the market - this would also explain why the unpaid reviews at 3.7 stars are close to centre.
+- Unpaid reviews are open to anyone, and the large number of 1 star reviews could be explained by the large number of possibly inferior products in the market - this would also explain why the unpaid reviews, at 3.7 stars, are close to centre.
-- The slightly lower number of 5 star reviews to me indicated that paid reviews are likely more reliable and that the reviewer has try to be fair to the reader.
+- The slightly lower number of 5 star reviews may indicate that paid reviews are likely more reliable because the reviewer has tried to be fair to both the manufacturer and the consumer.

-All that said I think it is appropriate to the read to interpret these results based on their own understanding of the Vine program reviews.
+All that said, we believe it is appropriate to the reader of this report to interpret these results based on their own understanding of the Vine program reviews.